pjanul/pymgal/doc/source/usage.rst

 The MockObservation object
 -------------

 In most cases, the only API needed for PyMGal is the MockObservation object.
-MockObservation objects require two mandatory parameters: the path to your snapshot file and the coordinates and radius of the region you want to consider.
+MockObservation objects require two mandatory parameters: the path to your snapshot data and the coordinates and radius of the region you want to consider.
 If you don't know the coordinates of your object, you'll probably need to obtain some catalogue data.

+When defining the path to your snapshot data, there are two options.
+If your simulation data is contained in a single file (e.g. snap_XYZ.hdf5), you can simply include the path to this file.
+If it is split between several snapshot files (e.g. snap_XYZ.0.hdf5, snap_XYZ.1.hdf5), you should specify the directory where these files are contained.
+If you do this, make sure to include every piece of the snapshot in the directory and no unrelated files.

 Once you initialize the object, you can calculate magnitudes of particles in your preferred output unit using the get_mags() function.
 You can also save projection files using the project() function.
 If you call project() before calling get_mags(), the magnitudes will automatically be calculated.